-Location: in the mid-west of Taiwan Island
+Location: in the central area of Taiwan Island, southeast China

 Pakua Mountain: Lying northeast of Changhua, Pakua Mountain is 315 feet (96 meters) high.
 It was a military fortress during the ancient times.
 The Buddha statue, sitting on a white lotus pedestal as high as 72 feet (22 meters), on top of the mountain is the landmark of the county.
 Fountain show is held at the Nine-Dragon Pond in front of the Buddha in the evenings of weekends and holidays.
 Behind the statue is the Buddha Hall which houses historical relics and 19 Buddhist paintings.

 Lukang Small Town: Lukang was an important cultural and commercial town during the Qing Dynasty (1644-1911) where one can learn traditional Taiwanese culture.
 It has many well-protected ancient temples built during the Qing Dynasty and the Japanese colonial period (1895-1945).
 Among them, the Lungshan Temple, Thean Hou Temple, and Wenwu Temple are the most famous.
 The traditional streets can be seen whilst strolling through the Lukang Old Street, Touching Breast Lane and Half Well.
 Enlighten yourself about the customs by visiting the Folk Arts Museum.

 Lungshan Temple: It is the best-conserved Qing style architecture of Taiwan, built in 1653.
 It is in this temple where Taiwan’s biggest ancient bell is hanged.
 Both the carvings and the colorful decorations are exquisite and beautiful, especially the caisson ceiling above the stage, which is to resonate during the performance.